ibm-cloud-docs/cloud-pak-data/getting-started.md

 For more information, see [Setting up access to your cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-users).

+### Storage
+{: #storage}

+You must ensure that your cluster has sufficient resources and is configured to use supported storage.
+You can choose one of the following storage options:
+- Single zone classic cluster with IBM Cloud File Storage
+- Single zone classic cluster with IBM Cloud Portworx Enterprise storage
+- Multi zone classic cluster with IBM Cloud Portworx Enterprise storage

-IBM Cloud accounts have a default quota of 250 storage volumes.
+If you are using a single zone classic cluster with IBM Cloud File Storage, IBM Cloud accounts have a default quota of 250 storage volumes.
 Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/FileStorage?topic=FileStorage-file-storage-faqs#how-many-volumes-can-be-ordered)

+If you are using Portworx storage, you must configure IBM Cloud Portworx Enterprise on the cluster before you start the Cloud Pak for Data installation.
+For more information, see [Configure Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).
+You must use the 10 IOPS/GB option for the Endurance block storage used to configure Portworx.

 ## Step 1.
 Assign the license
 {: #assign_license}